Multilevel Picard iterations for solving smooth semilinear parabolic heat equations: Abstract

 \section{Abstract}

-We introduce, for the first time, a family of algorithms for solving general high-dimensional nonlinear parabolic partial differential equations with a polynomial complexity in both the dimensionality and the reciprocal of the accuracy requirement.
-The algorithm is obtained through a delicate combination of the Feynman-Kac and the Bismut-Elworthy-Li formulas, and an approximate decomposition of the Picard fixed-point iteration with multi-level accuracy.
-The algorithm has been tested on a variety of nonlinear partial differential equations that arise in physics and finance, with very satisfactory results.
-Analytical tools needed for the analysis of such algorithms, including a nonlinear Feynman-Kac formula, a new class of semi-norms and their recursive inequalities, are also introduced.
-They allow us to prove that for semi-linear heat equations, the computational complexity of the proposed algorithm is bounded by $O(d\,\eps^{-(4+\delta)})$ for any $\delta > 0$, where $d$ is the dimensionality of the problem and $\eps\in(0,\infty)$ is the prescribed accuracy.
+We introduce a new family of numerical algorithms for approximating solutions of general high-dimensional semilinear parabolic partial differential equations at single space-time points.
+The algorithm is obtained through a delicate combination of the Feynman-Kac and the Bismut-Elworthy-Li formulas, and an approximate decomposition of the Picard fixed-point iteration with multilevel accuracy.
+The algorithm has been tested on a variety of semilinear partial differential equations that arise in physics and finance, with very satisfactory results.
+Analytical tools needed for the analysis of such algorithms, including a semilinear Feynman-Kac formula, a new class of semi-norms and their recursive inequalities, are also introduced.
+They allow us to prove for semilinear heat equations with gradient-independent nonlinearity that the computational complexity of the proposed algorithm is bounded by $O(d\,\eps^{-(4+\delta)})$ for any $\delta \in (0,\infty)$ under suitable assumptions, where $d\in \N$ is the dimensionality of the problem and $\eps\in(0,\infty)$ is the prescribed accuracy.